About This Drug

 - If you think you are pregnant

-- Pregnancy warning: This drug may have harmful effects on the unborn baby.
-This drug is not indicated for women who could become pregnant or are pregnant.
+- Pregnancy warning: This drug can have harmful effects on the unborn baby.
+Anastrozole should never be used by women who are pregnant or who could become pregnant while taking the drug.
+Women of child-bearing potential should use effective methods of birth control during your cancer treatment and for at least 3 weeks after treatment.
 Let your doctor know right away if you think you may be pregnant.